 Specifically, we need to invest positively in: transforming our energy infrastructure; electrifying transport and other systems; and vastly improving energy efficiency.
-There are investment opportunities across all three of these pathways to a lower-carbon economy.
-We wrote about the broad and varied universe of businesses involved here.
+There are potential investment opportunities across all three of these pathways to a lower-carbon economy.

 2) The risk of positive shocks may be rising